Will Meghan Markle Make Her Own Baby Food?

-Long before Meghan Markle was a mom-to-be she prioritized a healthy lifestyle, so it’s no surprise that she is taking that approach to royal motherhood.
+Long before Meghan Markle was a mum-to-be she prioritised a healthy lifestyle, so it’s no surprise that she is taking that approach to royal motherhood.

 With her April due date looming, the Duchess of Sussex is reportedly taking extra special care of her body, inside and out.
 “She’s being mindful of what she puts in her body and on her skin and even her at-home cleaning supplies,” a source told People.
 “She’s hyper-aware of what she’s using.
 She’s looking for natural things.”